powermock/powermock/README.md

 Please note that PowerMock is mainly intended for people with expert knowledge in unit testing.
 Putting it in the hands of junior developers may cause more harm than good.

 ## News
+* 2016-11-04: PowerMock 1.6.6 is released with bug fixes and other imporvements.
+See [release notes](https://github.com/jayway/powermock/wiki/Release-Notes-PowerMock-1.6.6) and [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.
 * 2016-05-01: PowerMock 1.6.5 has been released with new features such as `@TestSubject` support for [EasyMock](http://easymock.org/), experimental support for [Mockito 2](http://mockito.org/) as well as bug fixes and other imporvements.
 See [release notes](https://github.com/jayway/powermock/wiki/Release-Notes-PowerMock-1.6.5) and [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.
 We also want to give a warm welcome to our new core committer [Arthur Zagretdinov](https://github.com/thekingnothing).
 * 2015-12-11: PowerMock 1.6.4 has been released with better support for [Jacoco](http://eclemma.org/jacoco/) and improvements to the [DelegatingPowerMockRunner](https://github.com/jayway/powermock/wiki/JUnit_Delegating_Runner) as well as some other minor fixes.
-See [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.
-* 2015-10-02: PowerMock 1.6.3 has been released with support for EasyMock 3.4 as well as compatibility with ByteBuddy and various other fixes.
 See [change log](https://raw.githubusercontent.com/jayway/powermock/master/changelog.txt) for details.

 [Older News](https://github.com/jayway/powermock/wiki/OldNews)